alenakhineika/vscode-mongodb-language/syntaxes/README.md

 The `mongodb.tmLanguage.json` file is derived from [TypeScript.tmLanguage](https://github.com/Microsoft/TypeScript-TmLanguage/blob/master/TypeScript.tmLanguage).

-If you downloaded a new version of the TypeScript grammar you can update the MongoDB grammar by running the following script:
+If you downloaded a new version of the TypeScript grammar you can update the MongoDB grammar by running the script:

 `npm run update-grammar`